PictElm/SentiAnt/game/sentiant/API.md

 In the `world.tick` function, all queen's `run` are called before any ant move.

-In order to spawn a new ant, return the relatives coordinate of the selected resource around it (from the given position list), along with the callback function to associate with the new unit.
+In order to spawn a new ant, return the relatives coordinate of the selected resource around it (from the given position list), along with the call-back function to associate with the new unit.

 ### the `Phero`s